 Domestic violence is also another legally-justified reason a tenant in Georgia can use to break their lease early.
 For a tenant to qualify for this condition, they must first fulfill certain conditions under Georgia Code §44-7-23.

-These conditions include having a criminal or civil family violence court order such as a 12-month Temporary Protective Order (TPO).
+These conditions include having a civil or criminal family violence order such as a 12-month Temporary Protective Order (TPO).

 Unlike other states, landlords and property owners in the state of Georgia aren’t required to mitigate damages after a tenant leaves.
 This means that, as a landlord, you are not obligated to pay reasonable effort to rerent your unit immediately to a new tenant in order to save your former tenants from having to pay rent until the expiration of their lease.